Roy Hamey: GM in Pittsburgh and Philadelphia

-Three pennants in three seasons for the Yankees
+Three Yankees' pennant-winners (1961–1963)

 After a heart-breaking, seven-game loss of the 1960 World Series to the Pirates, the Yankees faced difficult decisions.
 Manager Casey Stengel was 70 years of age and blocking the path of 41-year-old Ralph Houk, one of his coaches and considered a top managing prospect.
 When Stengel would not retire, Topping and Webb fired him—or "discharged" him, as Stengel would say.
 Concurrently, the team also needed a succession plan for Weiss, then 66.
-In a decision that was roundly debated, the Yankees forced Weiss into (temporary) retirement, and promoted Hamey, then 58, to general manager on November 3, 1960.
+In a decision that was roundly debated, the Yankees forced Weiss into (temporary) retirement, and promoted the 58-year-old Hamey to general manager on November 3, 1960.
 (Both Stengel and Weiss would resurface a year later as the first manager and president of the expansion New York Mets.)

 Hamey faced numerous challenges in keeping the Yankees at the top of the American League.
 He presided over the team's participation in the first expansion draft in December 1960, brought up pitcher Roland Sheldon, a rookie standout, from the minors, and swung a number of deals during 1961 that added supporting players to a team that would win 109 games and easily defeat Cincinnati in the 1961 World Series.
 He tweaked the Yankee roster again during the offseason, and promoted eventual Rookie of the Year Tom Tresh and freshman pitcher Jim Bouton to the 1962 club, which took the AL pennant by five games and outlasted the San Francisco Giants in the World Series.